 Your years of experience, your standing in the community, your prestigious clients, and your successful case wins are all ways of establishing authority, trust, and your stature.

 When thinking about how to make a legal website, consider your business from a customer perspective.
 Figure out what your customers want and then give it to them.

 Planning your site is a process that demands time and patience.
 Spend some time listing your achievements and clarify your unique selling points.
 These are the fundamentals of your brand and you need to make these clear to the visitor.
 You need to build your brand into the fabric of your site.

 Moto CMS templates with a website builder offer serious flexibility for you to create a site that can help you establish a strong on and offline brand presence.
-The freedom and simplicity of templates are their strength, allowing anyone with quite basic knowledge of how to work a computer able to create professional quality sites.
+The freedom and simplicity of templates powered by Moto CMS lawyer website builder are their strength, allowing anyone with quite basic knowledge of how to work a computer able to create professional-quality sites.

 The law may be the product of hundreds of years, but that doesn’t mean your site needs to be old.
 The contemporary template below sets out a confident and modern approach.
 You can see how the traditional aspects of the law have been married to a really exciting, scrolling-style website in the other template.

-Your brand should convey some of your approach and also your personality.
+Your brand should convey some of your approaches and also your personality.
 Create a site that sells you and your business.
 It’s an investment in your brand that will pay off.

 The phrase that ‘people buy from people is true – and it’s even more important in a business like the law.
 Your customers need to know with whom they will be dealing, your qualifications and experience, areas of expertise, and so on.
 For instance, if your law firm specializes in personal injury cases, you need to articulate your achievements in this sphere.
 But words aren’t enough, which is where high-quality photography can help.